Starting a business can be a perfect fit for veterans.

-Serving in the military is a great education that provides numerous opportunities for success later in life.
-Armed with discipline and drive, vets have a particular skillset that makes them ideal candidates to start a business.
-An entrepreneurial quest offers the benefits of flexible, hands-on work and, for many vets, this type of challenge is just what's needed to bring a sense of structure and purpose to their lives outside of the work they've done as they’ve served our country.
+In addition to showing great bravery and dedication to our country, serving in the military is a valuable education that provides numerous opportunities for success later in life.
+Armed with discipline and drive, veterans have a particular skill set that makes them ideal candidates to start a business.
+An entrepreneurial quest offers the benefits of flexible, hands-on work.
+For many vets, this type of challenge is just what's needed to bring a sense of structure and purpose to life outside of the work they've done serving our country.

-If you're a U.S. veteran starting a business, but you're unsure exactly how to begin, here are some tips and resources that can help get you moving in the right direction.
+If you're a U.S. veteran looking for civilian jobs or starting a business but you're unsure exactly how to begin, here are some tips and resources that can help get you moving in the right direction.

-Even if you’re the very best at what you do, if there's no demand for it, you will have a large uphill battle that may not prove to be worth your time.
-That's why it's imperative to research your market before you put in your time, money or other resources.
+You may be the very best at what you do, but unfortunately, if there's no demand for it, you will have a large uphill battle that may not prove to be worth your time.
+That's why it's imperative to research your market before you put in your time, money, or other resources.

-To start, you must first decide where you want your business to be — will it be something local or will it be online?
-Once you know your location, you'll want to consider your competition — consider finding out how many other businesses are there doing what you want to do?
+To start, you must first decide where you want your business to be: Will it be something local or will it be online?
+Once you know your location, you'll want to consider your competition: How many other businesses are there doing what you want to do?
 How much do they charge for their services?
 Can you be competitive and still meet your costs?
 Is there room for growth?
-All of these are important factors in establishing a business plan and finding funding.
+All of these are important factors in both establishing a business plan and finding funding.

 Beyond that, there's a lot to think about before starting a business.
 You'll want to consider what type of business (sole proprietorship, limited liability company, corporation, etc.) you're going to start and what effect that will have on you.
 Will you be the sole owner or will it be a joint venture?
 How will this affect your taxes and other infrastructure?
 If these are things you aren't too well versed in, research is essential, and a good place to start is the Internal Revenue Service (IRS).
 They have a comprehensive list of business structures and the tax implications of each to help you in your process.

-December also happens to be National Write a Business Plan Month, so if you get stuck along the way, remember there are plenty of guides and tutorials online that can help you understand what you'll need to do to get started.
-You can use this guide on Military.com to see an example outline of a business plan.
+If you get stuck along the way, remember there are plenty of guides and tutorials online that can help you understand what you'll need to do to get started.
+You can find general business plan tips here that shows an example outline of a business plan.
 This can help you get going, as you can fill in the elements you know and discover where you need to do more research or what questions you still need to answer.

-There are numerous veterans small business loans available, and some are even geared specifically toward veterans with lower credit scores.
+There are numerous VA small business loans available, and some are even geared specifically toward veterans with lower credit scores.
 You can start off by contacting your local banking institutions to see what kinds of programs they might have available.
-You also can find a lot of valuable resources for veterans through the U.S. Department of Veterans Affairs.
+You can also find valuable resources for veterans through the U.S. Department of Veterans Affairs.

 Of course, you can always opt to provide your own seed funding, especially if you have the funds readily available or don't have a lot of initial costs for getting started.